simpledotorg/simple-server/doc/howto/sms_reminder_experiments.md

   - See: [important links](#important-links)
 - Currently we get a daily summary of running experiments on the #ab-testing-stats Slack channel
   - See note on [what to watch out for](#things-to-keep-an-eye-on-in-ab-testing-stats) in these stats
+- Sms account balance
   - We have daily cron jobs running to check the account balance for sms providers that don't allow recurring recharge.
-Alerts are in the process of being configured
+Alerts are in the process of being configured to automate this.
+Use Slack reminders as a stopgap.
+  - See [this doc](https://docs.google.com/document/d/1zvKya0xtSXjnvC9RlUDEbFXO6xQGRTZ8J1xElcgpTlo/edit#heading=h.sqmvjkylmtqy) on how to make recharges for each country
 - See note on why notifications sometimes [continue to go out after an experiment has "ended"](#notifications-go-out-after-experiment-has-ended)

 ## Cancelling an experiment